88 Comments

 Now just fill in required fields:

 • Nacionalidad (Nationality): In the drop-down list search for your home country.
-Be aware that the names are in Spanish, so you won't find US or United States, look for Estados Unidos (EEUU).
+Be aware that the names are in Spanish, so, for example, you won't find US or United States, look for Estados Unidos (EEUU).
 Additionally, the countries aren't sorted alphabetically, so you might have to search a while until you find your home country.

 • Tipo de documento (Type of document): Select the document with which you entered the country (most probably passport, so pasaporte).